Martin St. Louis: Montreal Canadiens (2022–present)

 On February 9, 2022, St. Louis was named as interim head coach of the Montreal Canadiens, following the firing of Dominique Ducharme.
 The Canadiens' new general manager, Kent Hughes, had first become acquainted with St. Louis while the latter was playing for the University of Vermont, while Gorton, who had previously offered St. Louis a coaching role in the AHL, was now the Canadiens' executive vice president.
 They recruited him to assist the team in the midst of a historically poor 8–30–7 start to the 2021–22 season.
 St. Louis' lack of professional coaching experience attracted media comment, to which he said, "I'm not coming in as a substitute teacher.
 I'm coming here to show my work and we'll see what happens this summer, but my intention is to stay here for a long time.
 But I'll need to show and prove it."
 Arriving when team morale was low, St. Louis was credited with boosting competitiveness through narrow losses in his first three games before recording his first NHL win as a coach on February 17 in a 3–2 victory over the St. Louis Blues.
 In his first visit to Tampa Bay as a coach, the Canadiens won their first game at Amalie Arena since 2017.
 He finished his first half-season as a coach with a 14–19–4 record.
 St. Louis was widely credited with huge improvement in the performance of Cole Caufield, a rookie often compared to St. Louis himself as a shorter than average forward.
+After the end of the season, St. Louis was named permanent head coach of the Canadiens on June 1, 2022, signing a three-year extension with the team.

-St. Louis was then named permanent head coach of the Canadiens on June 1, 2022, and signed a three-year extension with the team.
+On April 17, 2024, the Canadiens exercised a two-year option on St. Louis' contract, extending it through the conclusion of the 2026–27 season.
+After three years at or near the bottom of the league standings, St. Louis and Canadiens management approached the 2024–25 season with the goal of being "in the mix" for the 2025 Stanley Cup playoffs until late March or April.
+The season began poorly, with St. Louis taking criticism in some quarters for the perceived difficulty of the team's defensive scheme, which prompted him to make alterations.
+The team's performance gradually improved thereafter.
+St. Louis registered his 100th career coaching win on February 4, 2025.
+Following the league's midseason hiatus for the 4 Nations Face-Off, the Canadiens went on 15–5–6 run through the end of the season, clinching the final playoff berth in the Eastern Conference in their final regular season game.
+St. Louis was widely credited as a key figure in the team reaching the playoffs for the first time in four years.
+In recognition of his work, he was named a finalist for the Jack Adams Award, given annually to the NHL's best coach.